CRASHSpace/tuesday/_posts/2018-01-09-quarterly-review.md

 categories: quarterly
 ---

 Once a quarter it's time to revisit some of the more time consuming tasks.
 At the start of the year it's maybe time to hit up some of the more organizational tasks.
+For me this first quarter of 2018 I finally made some progress on the [git repo](https://carlynorama.github.io/tuesday/).
+I had stalled on setting up the template months ago and I finally pushed through it.
+I wanted more of a Tuesday-Sweep dashboard that other folks could clone and make their own.
+It's not there yet but I've gotten over some of the major Jekyll structural hurdles that were keeping me back.

 ## How's the Tuesday Sweep been working for you?
 * Is the day and time right?